 Messrs.
 Vann and Whittleston are covered by the Amended and Restated Severance Plan of Ecovyst Catalyst Technologies LLC, first effective as of January 1, 2020 (the "Severance Plan").
 Under the terms of the Severance Plan, they are eligible to receive two weeks' notice of termination, in addition to the severance payments.
 The severance payments consist of 52 weeks of severance pay, plus two weeks for each completed year of service with credit for a partial year, up to a maximum of 78 weeks.
-In addition, the severance payments include an amount equal to their target bonus for each year of service with credit for a partial year, up to a maximum of 78 weeks are provided the severance payments include an amount equal to their target bonus for each year of service with credit on a mount swill be paid in equal installments over the severance period.
-Finally, they are eligible to receive a pro rata amount of any annual incentive bonus that would have been payable in the year of termination based on actual achievement of the applicable performance goals, which amount will be paid in a lump sum at the time annual bonuses are normally paid, provided the effective date of termination was on or after July 1 in the year of termination; as well as continuation of health benefits at active employee rates over the severance period (or until they otherwise have access to substantially equivalent health benefits as a result of commercing new employment).
+In addition, the severance payments include an amount equal to their target bonus for each year of severance paid, plus a pro rata target bonus for each fractional year of severance paid.
+These amounts will be paid in equal installments over the severance period.
+Finally, they are eligible to receive a pro rata amount of any annual incentive bonus that would have been payable in the year of termination based on actual achievement of the applicable performance goals, which amount will be paid in a lump sum at the time annual bonuses are normally paid, provided the effective date of termination was on or after July 1 in the year of termination; as well as continuation of health benefits at active employee rates over the severance period (or until they otherwise have access to substantially equivalent health benefits as a result of commencing new employment).